AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/traits-and-segments/understanding-numbers-in-the-segment-graph.md

 level: Beginner
 exl-id: 4534e122-220f-45b6-a460-6f3aea18ba60
 ---
-# Understanding Numbers in the Segment Graph
+# Understand numbers in the Segment graph

 Learn about the numbers that show in the graph of the segment info screen.